persmed/cas-assignment/docs/assignment.toolcalibration.rst

 Tool Calibration
 ################

 For a CAS scene, the location of the tool tip must be known in the coordinate system of the tracking camera.
-Tool calibration is perfromed to determine the location of the tool tip relative to its tracked location.
+Tool calibration is performed to determine the location of the tool tip relative to its tracked location.
 In this assignment you will implement two different ways to calibrate a rigid straight tool.

 Pivot calibration
 *****************